 For the general overview of the city choose the Discover berlin tour which lasts about 4 hours and will take you all around the main points of the city.

-For history buffs there are also plenty of historical walking tours to choose from, including a 3rd reich tour, or a ‘hidden treasures’ kind of walking tour called the off the beaten track tour which will take you through the lesser known spots of this fascinating city for those looking for a more unique experience.
+For history buffs, there are also plenty of historical walking tours to choose from, including a 3rd reich tour, or a ‘hidden treasures’ kind of walking tour called the off the beaten track tour which will take you through the lesser-known spots of this fascinating city for those looking for a more unique experience.

 After you’ve familiarized yourself with the city via the walking tour, it’s time to really get into the sightseeing.
-I’d recommend spending the afternoon exploring the five fascinating museums on the iconic museum island, before enjoying dinner at one of the city’s fantastic restaurant and then visiting the Brandenburg Gate after dark when it’s beautifully lit up.
+I’d recommend spending the afternoon exploring the five fascinating museums on the iconic museum island, before enjoying dinner at one of the city’s fantastic restaurants and then visiting the Brandenburg Gate after dark when it’s beautifully lit up.

-Day 2 Itinerary
+Day 2 in Berlin Itinerary

 Start off your second day by visiting the Reichstag dome for spectacular views of the city and stunning architecture.
 Admission is free, but you should make sure to book in advance as this is a really popular thing to do.